 If the first argument is a Python function, a function Action is returned.
 The Python function must take three keyword arguments, target (a Node object representing the target file), source (a Node object representing the source file) and env (the construction environment used for building the target file).
 The target and source arguments may be lists of Node objects if there is more than one target file or source file.
-The actual target and source file name(s) may be retrieved from their Node objects via the built-in Python str() function:
+The actual target and source file name(s) may be retrieved from their Node objects via the built-in Python str function:

 '''

 target_file_name = str(target)

-source_file_names = map(lambda x: str(x), source)
+source_file_names = [str(x) for x in source]

 '''